 3Now this man would go up out of his city year after year to worship and to sacrifice to Yahweh of Armies at Shiloh.
 The two sons of Eli, Hophni and Phinehas, priests of Yahweh, were there.

-4When the day came that Elkanah sacrificed, he gave to Peninnah his wife, and to all her sons and her daughters, portions;
+4Whenever the day came that Elkanah sacrificed, he gave portions to Peninnah his wife and to all her sons and her daughters,

-5but to Hannah he gave a double portion, for he loved Hannah, though Yahweh had shut up her womb.
+5but to Hannah he gave a double portion, for he loved Hannah, although Yahweh had closed up her womb.

-6And her rival used to provoke her severely to irritate her, because Yahweh had shut up her womb.
+6And her rival used to provoke her with provocations in order to irritate her, because Yahweh had closed up her womb.

-7It happened year after year.
-As often as she went up to the house of Yahweh, she provoked her; so she wept and did not eat.
+7This happened year after year.
+As often as she went up to the house of Yahweh, she provoked her, so she wept and would not eat.

-9So Hannah got up after they had eaten in Shiloh and after they had drunk.
-Now Eli the priest was sitting on his seat by the doorpost of Yahweh’s temple.
+9And Hannah got up after eating in Shiloh and after drinking.
+Now Eli the priest was sitting on the seat by the doorpost of the temple of Yahweh.

 10And she was in bitterness of soul and prayed to Yahweh as she wept, yes, wept.

-11She vowed a vow and said, “O Yahweh of Armies, if you will see, yes, see the affliction of your servant and will remember me and not forget your servant, but will give to your servant a male child, then I will give him to Yahweh all the days of his life, and no razor will come on his head.”
+11And she vowed a vow and said, “O Yahweh of Armies, if you will see, yes, see the affliction of your servant and will remember me, and not forget your servant, but will give to your servant a male child, then I will give him to Yahweh all the days of his life, and no razor will come upon his head.”

 12And it came to pass as she continued a long time praying to Yahweh, that Eli was watching her mouth.